 Is There Hope for Tomorrow?

-Reports note that SunPower is currently looking for new providers to transfer projects already sold to.
+Reports note that SunPower is currently looking for new providers to transfer projects that have already been sold to customers.
 There is also some hope that SunPower could get bought out by another operation, which could happen for a comparative pittance, particularly if the new owner could convince creditors to take reduced or delayed payment.

 Meanwhile, with work halted, other analysts are circling the corpse-to-be.
 Roth analyst Philip Shen declared the company had possibly “hit a wall,” and BloombergNEF analyst Pol Lezcano noted that the firm is basically not able to continue operating.
 And GLJ Research cut its price target, just like Guggenheim did, down to $0.